ipavlic/peak/README.md

 **Configuration Options:**

 - `outDir` - Output directory for generated files (can be overridden by `--out-dir` flag)
-- `instantiate` - List of generic instantiations to always generate, even if not used in code
-- `instantiateSpec` - Structured instantiation for both classes and methods:
+- `instantiate` - Structured instantiation for both classes and methods:
   - `classes` - Map of template names to type arguments (e.g., `"Queue": ["Integer", "String"]`)
   - `methods` - Map of method keys to type arguments (e.g., `"ClassName.methodName": ["String", "Decimal"]`)
     - For methods with multiple type parameters, use comma-separated types (e.g., `"String,String"` for `<K,V>` with both as String)